 As part of this project, India has contributed the biggest component – the world’s largest refrigerator that houses this unique reactor which weighs over 3800 tonnes and is almost half the height of the Qutb Minar.
 India is also contributing all cooling systems, neutron seals, etc. Indian companies are providing all cooling systems, crinolines, warmlines, neutron seals, and many other components.

 How is this project useful?

 Such a project will be a potential source of safe, non-carbon emitting, and virtually limitless energy.
 According to a scientist, “the only CO2 produced during the project will be exhaled by the scientists.”
-It will also not generate any long-lived radioactive nuclear waste, unlike nuclear fission.
+Unlike nuclear fission, it will not generate any long-lived radioactive nuclear waste.
 Further for India, participating in such an experiment will have access to the experimental results and any generated intellectual property.

 The operation is expected to start by 2025 and by 2040, the DEMO reactor, a full-scale electricity generating unit, will be complete.